LFL-Lab/design_schema_MUNNIN/README.md

-## MUNNIN Device
+## MUNINN Device

-This is the documentation for the MUNNIN device from the Levenson-Falk Lab at USC.
+This is the documentation for the MUNINN device from the Levenson-Falk Lab at USC.
+MUNINN is a three-qubit processor designed to probe non-Markovian dynamics of an entangled qubit pair.

 ## Measured Results